-This is our selection of supplemental literature to go along with topics listed in “Year 2” of our new optional “Four Year Rotation” Planning Guide.
-No titles are requirements for our curriculum but some of you wanted some direction as to titles which would be good to use alongside science units.
+This is our selection of literature to go along with topics listed in “Year 2” of our “Four Year Rotation” Planning Guide.
+(No titles are requirements for our curriculum but these are nice to use alongside science units.)

 - Ducks Don’t Get Wet